-Coastal marine eco- system in the Gulf of Maine that is dominated by Atlantic cod and used by a relatively small-sized and technologically limited fishery.
+1890s - 1920s 1930s - 1960s 1970s - 1990s 2000 - 2012 Coastal marine eco- system in the Gulf of Maine that is dominated by Atlantic cod and used by a relatively small-sized and technologically limited fishery.
 The introduction of new catch technolo- gies together with the expansion of existing and new markets.
 The race for fish as social trap.
-It causes the collapse of coastal predatory finfish stocks and creates a vulner- The gilded trap.
-Fish- ers switch from fishing several species of groundfish to exclu- sively fishing lobster. able marine ecosystem that is dominated by lobster populations.
+It causes the collapse of coastal predatory finfish stocks and creates a vulner- able marine ecosystem that is dominated by lobster populations.
 These ecological changes coincide with a higher demand for lobster.
+The gilded trap.
+Fishers switch from fishing several species of groundfish to exclusively fishing lobster.